During the Edo period, the sento (public bathhouse) was a popular place to unwind, as well as get yourself clean.

 Weekends and Holidays 12:00 pm to 11:00 pm (Closed on Fridays)

-Those with a soft spot for Japanese art and design will appreciate Fukuno-yu (ふくの湯).
+Those with a soft spot for Japanese art and design will appreciate this tattoo-friendly Fukuno-yu (ふくの湯).

 Themed around good fortune, the bathhouse's aesthetics are held together by Japanese mythological characters, the Seven Lucky Gods, and Feng Shui-inspired interior design.